JetBrains/kotlin/MULTIPLATFORM.md

         ├── android/
         └── ios/

-As said above, [Gradle](https://gradle.org/) is the main build system for Kotlin thus our project will use it.
+As said above, [Gradle](https://gradle.org/) is the main build system for Kotlin so our project will use it.

-To install Gradle refer to [this instruction](https://gradle.org/install/).
-Despite the fact that you can use the local Gradle installation for building the project, it's recommended to use the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) instead.
-To create the wrapper, install Gradle as described above and execute `gradle wrapper` in the root directory of the project.
+To install Gradle refer to [these instructions](https://gradle.org/install/).
+Despite being able to use the local Gradle installation for building a project, it's recommended to use the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) instead.
+To create the wrapper, install Gradle as described above, and execute `gradle wrapper` in the root directory of the project.
 After that you can use `./gradlew` to run the build instead of using your local Gradle installation.

 Once the wrapper is created we need to describe the project structure in Gradle terms.
 To do this, create